How rigorous is the supervisory and enforcement environment?

 The regulatory framework confers upon the insurance regulator ample faculties to supervise and enforce the regulation in respect of local insurers and intermediaries or brokers registered in Chile.
 The scope and thoroughness of this supervision has increased in the last years, and timing required to process submissions and requests has increased accordingly.
 The recently created “Comisión para el Mercado Financiero” (CMF), the regulator that replaced the Superintendence of Securities and Insurance, has contributed to this.
 In future, the CMF will also take over the supervision of banking and financial entities.
 Insurance supervision so far could be considered less demanding than securities and banking, and this trend may continue once the CMF absorbs banking and finance.
 This will take place once the new Banking Act, currently processed by the Senate, is enacted.

 We view FINMA as being relatively strict in enforcing any violations against the applicable laws and in particular if companies operate in Switzerland without appropriate authorisation.

 Quite rigorous.
 The SBS is a solid entity in terms of audit, supervision and sanction.
 The General Law contains a development of its attributions and specific functions, providing the SBS with an appropriate control system over natural and legal persons under its supervision.

 The insurance regulatory regime is highly regulated in India.
-The IRDAI has suo motu powers for undertaking inspection, conducting enquiries and investigations (including audit) of the insurers, insurance intermediaries and other organizations connected with insurance business.
+The IRDAI has suo motu powers for undertaking inspection, conducting enquiries and investigations (including audit) of insurers, reinsurers, insurance intermediaries and other organizations who provide services within the insurance market.

 Singapore maintains a rigorous regime of supervision and regulation of the financial services sector, including the insurance industry, to ensure the stability of the domestic financial system.